A Sample of Summer Projects

 Fellowship Title: Business Operations Manager II

-Fellowship Project: At Cisco, Jessica worked with the US Public Sector department where she interviewed project managers, delivery managers and the Vice President of Cisco about the current training program to create a plan for ongoing improvement.
+Summer Project: At Cisco, Jessica worked with the US Public Sector department where she interviewed project managers, delivery managers and a Vice President at Cisco about the current training program to create a plan for ongoing improvement.

 ETP Description: Jessica’s lesson is geared towards the development of speaking skills for English Language Learners.
-Students will have the opportunity to interview a staff member from their elementary school.
+Students had the opportunity to interview a staff member from their elementary school.
 This lesson encourages the practice of asking questions.
 Also, embedded in the lesson is the use of vocabulary and conversation.
 It also helps students build relationships with teachers and faculty members.
-To see Jessica’s full lesson visit: ELD Interview: Practicing Asking Questions.
+To see Jessica’s full lesson, visit: ELD Interview: Practicing Asking Questions.

 Teacher: Roxanne Ansolabehere

 Fellowship Title: Education Market Research Fellow

 Summer Project: At Autodesk, Roxanne researched cutting-edge secondary education, Science, Technology, Engineering, Art and Math (STEAM) trends and emerging technologies in educational databases and specialized-content databases in India, China, Brazil, Russia, France, Switzerland, Germany, Italy, and the United States.